thinknathan/Foundation-for-Sage/README.md

 * Custom SASS file structure following [Atomic Design](https://www.smashingmagazine.com/2013/08/other-interface-atomic-design-sass/) principles
 * SASS file structure that loads pieces of Zurb's Foundation, allowing you to easily remove chunks of CSS you're not using

-### Tasks
-* WIP

 ### Popular WP Plugin Integration
 * Includes SASS styles for Gravity Forms to allow easy styling
 * Formats Yoast SEO Breadcrumbs to use Foundation styles

-### Popular JS Plugin Integration
-* Includes Slick.js styles
-* Includes Magnific popup styles

 ### Opinionated Changes
+* Uses Zurb Foundation by default
+* Removes jQuery by default
 * CSS is loaded async with loadCSS
-* Small blocks of CSS can be inlined in the header
-* Small blocks of JS can be inlined in the footer and header
+* Polyfill JS can be inlined in the header
-* Custom login page styles
+* Custom login page styles in `assets/styles/molecules/_login.scss`
 * Functions to output images or background images with srcset and lazyloading via Lazysizes JS
 * Simpler default controls for tinyMCE editor